BDC Hamburger Icon

 • Vision insurance

-You’ll notice that these are the same benefits typically granted to spouses, and that’s the idea – giving domestic partners the same coverages as legally married couples.
+You’ll notice that these are the same benefits typically granted to spouses, and that’s the idea — giving domestic partners the same coverage as legally married couples.
 However, one thing to note is that federal income tax laws don’t apply to domestic partners the same way they do to married couples.
 For instance, if an employee’s spouse receives domestic partner benefits, they will need to count the cost of those benefits as taxable income.
-Select tax exceptions may be made under certain circumstances.
-See these tax-saving tips, and visit the IRS website for more information on domestic partnership taxes.
+Select tax exceptions, though, remain possible under certain circumstances.

 FYIDid you know